 To support the design of these decarbonization plans, we are working with our LAC partners to strengthen planning capacity and financing to accelerate the transition to low emission and prosperous societies.
 For example, in Costa Rica, we worked with various stakeholders to support the drafting process of the decarbonization plan.

-- Chile issues the first sovereign green bond in the Americas
+- Chile launched the first sovereign green bond in the Americas

-This week, Chile issued its first sovereign green bond for USD 1.4 billion.
+Chile issued its first sovereign green bond for USD 1.4 billion in June.
 The first of its kind in the Americas, international markets reacted very positively demonstrating confidence in the Chilean offering through a historically low-interest rate (3.53%) and strong demand from investors.